Overtourism has been on my mind and Venice’s efforts to manage tourism through the much talked about entry fee will continue in 2026.

 For those reading about this for the very first time, know that the ultimate goal of this fee is to better preserve the city and improve visitor experiences.

-The entry fee will now apply from April 18 to July 27, 2025, targeting Fridays, Saturdays, Sundays, and public holidays.
+The entry fee will now apply from from April 3 to July 26, 2026, targeting Fridays, Saturdays, Sundays, and public holidays.

 This carefully chosen period focuses on managing crowds during peak visitor times, ensuring the delicate balance between tourism and Venice’s cultural heritage.